56kcloud/Training/Docker/kickstart/chapters/setup.md

 The _getting started_ guide on Docker has detailed instructions for setting up Docker on [Mac](https://docs.docker.com/docker-for-mac/install/), [Linux](https://docs.docker.com/engine/installation/linux/) and [Windows](https://docs.docker.com/docker-for-windows/install/).

-_If you're using Docker for Windows_ make sure you have [shared your drive](https://docs.docker.com/docker-for-windows/#shared-drives).

-_Important note_ If you're using an older version of Windows or MacOS you may need to use [Docker Machine](https://docs.docker.com/machine/overview/) instead.

 _All commands work in either bash or Powershell on Windows_

 Once you are done installing Docker, test your Docker installation by running the following: